I don’t know that sticky anything is ever good. Okay, sticky notes. But other than that, I can’t think of much else good that’s sticky.

 Option 2.
 Sand off the sticky resin.

 If the entire surface is sticky, you sand the resin surface.
 Sand with several grits of wet/dry sandpaper down to a solid surface that you can finish as desired.

-Use resin gloss sealer spray to seal off the sticky areas.
-Use in light coats to fix the sticky resin.
+Use a clear-drying acrylic spray to seal off the sticky areas.
+Use it in light coats to fix the sticky resin.

 Here’s the important part of this:

 The sticky resin likely happened because you didn’t mix your resin thoroughly.
 You need to be sure to mix your resin kit well this time.

 ⭐️ BONUS: How do I know when my resin is mixed?